liferay/liferay-docs/develop/tutorials/articles/240-frontend-building-blocks/03-context-contributors.markdown

 # Context Contributors [](id=context-contributors)

-JSP templates are the predominant templating framework used throughout
-@product@'s themes, application display templates (ADTs), DDM templates, etc.
+JSP templates are the predominant templating framework in @product@.
+Themes, application display templates (ADTs), DDM templates, and more make use of JSPs as a templating engine.
 JSPs, however, are not the only templating language supported by @product@.
-Many developers prefer other templating frameworks (e.g., FreeMarker and Velocity), and Liferay caters to those developers by offering the Context Contributors framework.
+Many developers prefer other templating frameworks (e.g., FreeMarker and Velocity), and you might be one of them.
+Liferay gives you this choice by offering the Context Contributors framework.

 Context Contributors change the context of templates that get rendered by injecting variables usable by your chosen template framework.
 This lets you